 Various world economy factors have created a decrease in the College's international programs.
-Semester At CSUN was directly impacted with the freeze of the Brazilian Science Mobility Program due to political uncertainty in Brazil, and due to COVID-19 pandemic in 2019/2020.
+Semester at CSUN was directly impacted by the freeze of the Brazilian Science Mobility Program due to political uncertainty in Brazil and the COVID-19 pandemic in 2019/2020.

 SAC program was cancelled during FY 20-21 due to the pandemic.